AfricasTalkingTalent/TechnicalChallengeJune2019/README.md

 To install required Packages

-pip3 install tika
+1. pip3 install tika
-pip3 install python-docx
+2. pip3 install python-docx

 Expected output is a list of files/documents with words containing the letter "a" **Might be slow or fail the first time since tika has to download some dependencies** Just run a second time for proper results
 ##USAGE
 1. cd into task1 folder
-2. python3 task1.py  \n
+2. python3 task1.py

 ##TASK 2

 Required packages